tobyweston/essential_acceptance_testing/manuscript/part1/overview.md

 ## The story delivery lifecycle {#story-delivery-life-cycle}

-A typical agile process used by many teams today revolves around the following steps.
+A typical agile process used by many teams today revolves around the following steps often referred to as the _story delivery lifecycle_.
+The steps act as a guide to ensuring you're working on incremental value, to highligh problems or misunderstanding early and give you the chance to adjust.

 ![](images/part1/overview.md/story-lifecycle.png)